GreatAttractor/imppg/README.md

   - The smaller the selection, the faster the processing.
 For fine-tuning of L–R deconvolution’s *sigma*, it is recommended to use moderately small areas; this way moving the *sigma* slider will show the results almost instanteneously.
 The refreshing is slightly slower when the current zoom factor is not 100%.

-  - The view can be zoomed in/out by using toolbar buttons, `View` menu items or `Ctrl+mouse wheel`.
+  - The view can be zoomed in/out by using toolbar buttons, `View` menu items or mouse wheel.

-  - The view can be scrolled by dragging with the middle mouse button.
+  - The view can be scrolled by dragging with the middle or right mouse button.

   - Size of toolbar icons can be changed via the `Settings` menu.